-This year’s free Arbor Day tree is a tree native to the northeast, the American Flowering Dogwood.
+This year’s free Arbor Day tree is a tree native to the northeast, the Flowering Eastern Redbud.
 They are about five feet tall and weigh about 20 pounds.
 When fully grown they will be about 15-20 feet tall.

 The trees are available to schools on a first come, first serve basis while supplies last.

 For schools that receive a tree, free sessions in tree planting and care are available to students, teachers, and parent volunteers through the Rutgers Cooperative Extension 4-H Master Tree Steward Program.
-The tree care sessions will be held at Williams Nursery in Westfield on Tuesday, April 5 beginning at 10:00 a.m.
+The tree care sessions will be held at Oak Ridge Park in Clark on Tuesday, April 18 and Wednesday, April 19.

-To find out more about 4-H and the Master Tree Steward program, contact Jim Nichnadowicz, Rutgers 4-H agent, 908-654-9854 or firstname.lastname@example.org.
+For more information about the 4-H and Master Tree Steward programs, contact Jim Nichnadowicz, Rutgers 4-H agent, 908-654-9854 or firstname.lastname@example.org.
 No experience is needed to join the Tree Steward program.
 A training course is held each year, featuring guided walks in area parks and nature preserves.

 The Rutgers Cooperative Extension is supported in part by the Commissioner Board and is headquartered in the Colleen Frasier Building at the Union County complex in Westfield, at 300 North Avenue East.
 For information on all Extension programs, including Master Tree Stewards, Master Gardeners, Environmental Stewards, and the 4-H youth development program visit ucnj.org/rce.